 CPJ releases annual assessment of press freedom worldwide

-Attacks on the Press is a collection of essays by CPJ staff and outside experts that examines the challenges journalists face.
-The 2016 edition looks at the intersection of gender and press freedom from a variety of perspectives.
+Attacks on the Press is a collection of essays by regional experts and CPJ staff that examines the array of challenges journalists face.
+The 2015 edition features a foreword by CNN chief international correspondent Christiane Amanpour, a member of CPJ's board of directors.

 Attacks on the Press was first published in 1986.
-The 2016 print edition is published by Bloomberg Press, an imprint of Wiley, and is available for purchase.
-Public events to mark its launch on April 27 will be held at the Newseum, in Washington, D.C. at 1:30 p.m.
-EDT and at Columbia University, in New York City, at 6:30 p.m.
-EDT.
-A livestream of the panel discussion at the Newseum will be available here.
+The 2015 print edition is published by Bloomberg Press, an imprint of Wiley, and is available for purchase.

 CPJ is an independent, nonprofit organization that works to safeguard press freedom worldwide.